jessebmiller/volition/README.md

 Volition is built with a modular architecture:

 - **volition-cli**: Command-line interface
-- **volition-agent-core**: Core agent library with providers, strategies, and tools
+- **volition-core**: Core agent library with providers, strategies, and tools
 - **volition-*-server**: MCP server implementations for different tool domains

 ## 🛠️ Development